Hopson97/Asciimon/README.md

 https://www.youtube.com/watch?v=8KP8rjUCa9w

-In this episode, I set up the basic game engine (game state system, "render" engine), and also start on the world exploration part of the gane.
+In this episode, I set up the basic game engine (game state system, "render" engine), and also start on the world exploration part of the game.

 ## Features